Black Cocoa Loaf Cake

 Black Cocoa Cake

-• Preheat the oven to 325F (I use convection cuz my oven runs really hot at the bottom – conventional is also fine) and grease and line a 9×13" metal baking pan with baking spray and parchment paper.
+• Preheat the oven to 325F (I use convection cuz my oven runs really hot at the bottom – conventional is also fine) and grease and line a 9×5" metal loaf pan with baking spray and parchment paper.

 • In a large bowl, whisk together the flour, cocoa powder, baking powder and salt until theyโ€™re evenly distributed.